 Click here to read more About Crossed Paws and Tammy, the very good girl to whom it’s dedicated.

 Now for some shorter fare!
 Got thirty seconds?
-Check these out!
-Martian: The Magazine of Science Fiction Drabbles publishes stories of exactly one hundred words.
-It may sound easy (it’s only a hundred words after all!) but, oh, the trick is picking out exactly which one hundred words.
+Check out Martian: The Magazine of Science Fiction Drabbles.
+Martian publishes stories of exactly one hundred words.
+It may sound easy (it’s only a hundred words after all!) but, oh, the trick is picking out the right one hundred words.